Connecting to History and Culture

 Students will learn what it was like for new immigrants to come through Ellis Island—a symbolic heart of American immigration—at the turn of the 20th century.
 Through primary and secondary sources, students will discover where the immigrants were from, the reasons they left their homelands, and why they came to America.
 By performing dramatizations and taking an interactive tour of Ellis Island, students will relive the immigrant experience.

-Express the experiences of an immigrant through journal writing in the voice of an Ellis Island immigrant
+- Express the experiences of an immigrant through journal writing in the voice of an Ellis Island immigrant (in Extensions section).

 What You'll Need